yash4gandhi/Sequence_Alignment_Problem/README.md

 3. Java
 4. Python
 5. Python3

 E. Bounds:
 Bounds on the length of the base strings and the values of m and n, along with the zip file will be released on 17 November 2021, i.e. 3 weeks before the due date.

 III.
 Goals
-Following are the goals to achieve for your project
+Following are the goals to achieve for the project
-A. Your program should take input:
+A. The program should take input:
 1. 2 strings that need to be aligned, should be generated from the string generator mentioned above.
 2. Gap penalty (δe).
 3. Mismatch penalty (αpq).

 B. Your solution should output output.txt file containing the following information at the respective lines:
 1. The first 50 elements and the last 50 elements of the actual alignment.
 2. The time it took to complete the entire solution.
 3. Memory required.

 C. Implement the memory efficient version of this solution and repeat the tests in Part B.
 D. Plot the results of Part A and Part B: